Control the game’s UI with code¶

 it.
 You may replace the name with anything you’d like.

-Inside the parens after the function name, add a
+Inside the parentheses after the function name, add a

 argument.
 When the player emits the